Esrum Abbey and Mill

-The area with the historical buildings and the peaceful meadows ooze of the tranquillity the monks lived in and the greatness contributing to the considerable impact of the abbey in North Sealand.
+The area with the historical buildings and the peaceful meadows ooze the tranquillity the monks lived in and the greatness contributing to the considerable impact of the Abbey in North Sealand.

-- The abbey building (is closed until spring 2020 due to renovation) – Behind the red walls, you find a history about power and religion but also about the contemplation and meditation of the monks.
-Come along on an evocative tour through light and sound installations, interactive plays and get a chance to see the belongings of the monks.
+- The abbey building – Behind the red walls, you find history about power and religion and the contemplation and meditation of the monks.
+Come along on an evocative tour through light and sound installations interactive plays and get a chance to see the belongings of the monks.

-- The abbey garden – With more than 200 plants, the garden by Esrum Abbey demonstrates how the monks wished to create Paradise on earth.
+- The abbey garden – With more than 200 plants, the park by Esrum Abbey demonstrates how the monks wished to create Paradise on earth.
 The plants were used either for medical or religious purposes.
-The garden contains signs telling the story about the various plants in the garden.
+The garden contains signs telling the story about the various plants.

-- The abbey in the landscape – The red brick building is the only remaining wing of Esrum Abbey.
-On the experience trail you walk around the landscape surrounding the abbey and signs and visualisations give you an impression of how huge the complex was.
+- The Abbey in the landscape – The red brick building is the only remaining wing of Esrum Abbey.
+On the experience trail, you walk around the landscape surrounding the Abbey and signs and visualisations give you an impression of how massive the complex was.

-- The shop in the basement of the abbey (temporarily moved to the Mill Café due to renovation) – Here, you can explore the large selection of Esrum Abbey’s own specialities, local products, and products from other European abbeys.
+- The shop in the basement of the Abbey – Here, you can explore the large selection of Esrum Abbey’s specialities, local products, and products from other European abbeys.
 Moreover, you find goods inspired by the Middle Ages, e.g. platters and lambskin.